SrijonMaster1/sales-profit-maker/README.md

    -- SalesProfitEstimator calculate the current profit based on existing sales data.
 It doesn't use any algorithm.

-   -- Next it tries to estimate the price of each item through multiple iterations.
+   -- Next it tries to estimate the next best price of each item through multiple iterations.

-   -- The loop will stop when either estimated profit doesn't change or it has reached maximum iterations.
+   -- The loop will stop when either estimated profit doesn't change or it has reached maximum no. of iterations.

-   -- Within each iteration The Algorithm applies following Business Rules to find proposed change in price (modules/PriceCalculator.py)
+   -- Within each iteration, the Algorithm applies following Business Rules to find proposed change in price (modules/PriceCalculator.py)

           -- decrese the price if incr_cvr and incr_sales already high (this is one approach - we can also try other way round)